 YOUR ID-4001/ID-5001 MUST BE IN PERFECT WORKING ORDER, FOR THE IDInterface TO WORK.
 WE CANNOT DIAGNOSE OR REPAIR ISSUES WITH WEATHER STATIONS.
 We strongly recommend reconditioning your weather station including replacement of all electrolytic capacitors, alignment, and testing according to the Heath manual.

 Click here to sign up with OpenWeatherMap for a free key.

 This release appears to work perfectly downloading temperature, wind direction, and wind speed, from OpenWeatherMap.
 Combinations of original sensors, OpeWeatherMap, and IDinterface BME280 sensors have not yet been tested, but they did work before this major update.

 SOLD OUT!
-A new version will be available June, using OpenWeatherMap as the data source, since Weather Underground no longer provides free data.
+A new version will be available in August, using OpenWeatherMap as the data source, since Weather Underground no longer provides free data.

 The kit price is $129, plus $9 for USPS Priority shipping in the USA.
 Sales tax is charged for orders shipped within Florida.
 Contact us for international orders.

 IDInterface kit for the Heathkit ID-4001 Weather Computer